ianrasmussen05/programming-languages-2021/BNFC-installation.md

 ## Testing BNFC

-You should now be able to [continue here](https://hackmd.io/@alexhkurz/HJVtVl068#Generating-a-Parser-from-a-Context-Free-Grammar).
+You should now be able to continue with the lecture on building a parser for the calculator.